In This Article

 How much can dehydration raise resting heart rate?

 Mild dehydration can raise resting heart rate by a few beats per minute.
 In heat stress or after high sweat loss, the increase can be larger.
+Armstrong's research at UConn shows the effect begins well before thirst appears.

 Should I skip training if my resting heart rate is elevated?